-Support from advocates and other entities during planning and implementation can be helpful
+- Support from advocates and other entities during planning and implementation can be helpful.
 Systems change is complicated, particularly when it involves so many different people and perspectives.
-New York City's ability to engage different advocacy groups and TA providers helped the entire effort move more smoothly.

-Include key constituencies in reform discussions

-Systems change is not easy, particularly when it involves upending a model that has been used for decades.
+New York City's ability to engage different advocacy groups and TA providers helped the entire effort move more smoothly. - Listen to the numbers.
+When building a new system, it is important to start the process of downsizing with a thorough analysis of why a jurisdiction places youth out of home.
+At the heart of this work is a need to right-size your system to fit your analysis, not to fit the historically over-placed environment from which the system is trying to evolve.
+Having a clear-eyed view of how the system should operate for example, wanting youth who are high risk and high severity to be in placement, making sure that low risk, low severity youth receive a light touch, and providing youth with moderate level offenses and risk scores in-home services should dictate the system's design and funding.
+Otherwise, jurisdictions run the risk of having resources determine where youth are placed, as opposed to resources following the youth where they ought to be.
+This is especially important when considering the construction of new facilities, which cannot be as easily defunded and shuttered as the C2H programs were. - Include key constituencies in reform discussions.
+System change is not easy, particularly when it involves upending a model used for decades.
 While most stakeholders interviewed for this report agreed that Close to Home was a change that was better than what had previously existed, there remained significant questions and fear about how it would be implemented.
-As such, it was critical that the City engaged different voices in the process, including youth and families, community leaders, advocates, state officials, and elected officials.
+As such, it was critical that the City engaged different voices in the process, including youth and families, community leaders, advocates, state officials and elected officials.
 Although these efforts could have been more robust, it was still important to have different venues and approaches for hearing critiques and comments about the proposals moving forward.

-CHAPTER 4 Implement and monitor the new system
+Chapter 4: Implement and Monitor the New System

 Even with all of the planning that went into putting Close to Home in place, the real test would come with implementation.
-This chapter shifts its attention to what it took to get C2H "off the ground," focusing on three key areas: Staff, Training, and Outreach; Roll-Out and Monitoring; and Measuring Success.
+This chapter shifts its attention to what it took to get C2H "off the ground," focusing on three key areas: Training and Outreach, Roll-Out and Monitoring, and Measuring Success.
 Each area includes important steps in the process, along with the key takeaways and lessons learned for other jurisdictions.

-AREA 1 Staffing, Training, and Outreach
+Area 1: Staffing, Training, and Outreach